MicrosoftDocs/cloud-adoption-framework/docs/innovate/best-practices/machine-learning-deployment-inferencing.md

 ## Batch Inferencing

-Batch inferencing, sometimes called Offline Inferencing, is the simpler form of inferencing and allows models to be run at a timed interval and the results (or predictions) stored for use by the end business application.
+Batch inferencing, sometimes called offline inferencing, is the simpler form of inferencing and allows models to be run at a timed interval and the results (or predictions) stored for use by the end business application.

 If Batch Inferencing is the right model for running your model there are a number of considerations and best practices to be aware of: